5 ways parents can shore up a middle schooler’s self-image

 Talk to yourself in the third person

 Referencing yourself in the second or third person is a powerful way to get a different perspective on your own thoughts and feelings, Moser said.
-The strategy helped Addy because “your brain processes it as if you were talking about someone else,” he said.
+The strategy helped his daughter because “your brain processes it as if you were talking about someone else,” he said.

 If your child says, “I’m really dumb, and everyone is wondering why I can’t solve the problem,’ have them try saying, “Sally is feeling really dumb, and everyone is confused about why she can’t do this problem.”
 The child can then ask, “Why is Sally feeling dumb?”